GalMunGral/bmac/README.md

 # Babushka Macros

-A recursive macro recorder on a 2D grid for an embodied introduction to computing through programming by demonstration (PbD).
-Unlike most PbD systems, it uses only direct recording and playback of drag-and-drop actions, without inference or generalization.

 ## Abstract
 > Computing is normally done by writing certain symbols on paper.
 We may suppose this paper is divided into squares like a child's arithmetic book.
 > In elementary arithmetic the two-dimensional character of the paper is sometimes used.